Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 /Users/nelle
 ~~~

+Make a note of what is output here - it will likely come in handy later!

 > ## Home directory {.callout}
 >
 > The home directory path will look different on different operating systems.
 > On Linux it will look like `/home/nelle`,
+> on Git Bash on Windows it will look like `/c/Users/nelle`,
-> and on Windows it will be similar to `C:\Documents and Settings\nelle`.
+> and on Windows itself it will be similar to `C:\Documents and Settings\nelle`.
-> Note that it may look slightly different for different versions of Windows.
+> Note that it may also look slightly different for different versions of
+> Windows.

 > ## Alphabet Soup {.callout}